michaeldzjap/Kaplan-Advanced-Calculus-Solutions/README.md

 # Kaplan-Advanced-Calculus-Solutions
-Solutions to the problems of Kaplan - Advanced Calculus
+Worked out problem sets for Kaplan - Advanced Calculus book.
+I am not a professional mathematician, so use at your own risk...